akoufa/nodejs-app-architecture/README.md

 # What is this repository for?

-Node.js app architecture showcase.
+Node.js app architecture showcase in Typescript.
 You can start your Node.js projects building on this boilerplate.

+For the old js version look at the branch [javascript](https://github.com/akoufatzis/nodejs-app-architecture/tree/javascript)

 # Architecture Overview